 Three elected Academic Senate staff members are allocated to sit on the Academic Policy and Quality Committee.

-• Usually one-and-a-half-hour meeting duration
+• Usually two hour meeting duration

 • Usually two hours pre-reading per meeting